sideeffects/HoudiniGLTF/README.txt

 This project has been setup to build with make.
 See https://www.sidefx.com/docs/hdk/_h_d_k__intro__compiling.html#HDK_Intro_Compiling_Makefiles

+For coding reference, see the Houdini Development Kit: https://www.sidefx.com/docs/hdk/

 Requires Houdini 18.0.552 or newer.
 Does not work with earlier versions of Houdini.

 -------------------------------------------------------------------------------
 Libraries:
 -------------------------------------------------------------------------------

-- src/GLTF/
+- src/GLTF
     Source code for the core glTF import and export library which contains most of the parsing and writing code.
 The generated libCustomGLTF.so/.dll should be placed in a path pointed to by LD_LIBRARY_PATH (Linux), or DYLD_LIBRARY_PATH (macOS) or PATH (Windows).

-- src/SOP/
+- src/SOP
     Source code for the glTF SOP importer node.
 The generated SOP_CustomGLTF.so/.dll should be placed in $HOME/houdiniX.X/dso or a path pointed to by HOUDINI_DSO_PATH.

-- src/ROP/
+- src/ROP
     Source code for the glTF ROP exporter node.
 The generated ROP_CustomGLTF.so/.dll should be placed in $HOME/houdiniX.X/dso or a path pointed to by HOUDINI_DSO_PATH.

-- src/HOM/
+- src/HOM
     Source code for the glTF HOM module.
 The generated HOM_CustomGLTF.so/.dll should be placed in $HOME/houdiniX.X/dso or a path pointed to by HOUDINI_DSO_PATH.

-- gltf_hierarchy.hda/
+- src/gltf_hierarchy.hda
     The Object node to load in a glTF scene hierarchy, as a Houdini Digital Asset.
     This should be placed $HOME/houdiniX.X/otls.